ENG 331: Drama 1485-1603

 Course Description

 These are not questions that our course, ENG 331: Drama 1485-1603, will rehearse evenly or predictably, in order to arrive at some tidily pre-determined conceptualization of cultural history; nor are they exercises or prompts rigged for balanced discussion.
 They are real questions, with real stakes for how we understand drama, play, and culture then and now, for which our course will seek answers, receiving ideas from students in prior runs of the class, then contributing new ideas to future runs.
-Indeed, there are rotating readings built into the syllabus, so that even the professor must come to three class texts newly each year, to discover alongside students how those particular texts answer, or reshape, the course’s core questions about what plays are, and how plays changed.
-So, even as ENG 331 will introduce students to a representative sampling of dramatic literature generated across Britain from 1485 through 1603, it will also work through our readings to figure out how to articulate what happened to drama during this steeply shifting, and stunningly fertile, transitional period.
+Even as ENG 331 will introduce students to a representative sampling of dramatic literature generated across Britain from 1485 through 1603, it will also work through our readings to figure out how to articulate what happened to drama during this steeply shifting, and stunningly fertile, transitional period.

 With frequent reference to the Records of Early English Drama — an archival project still underway at the University of Toronto, in which scholars search through England for scattered and often surprising evidence of early live performance — ENG 331 will organize its readings by geography rather than chronology, taking us not only to Tudor-era London but also through sixteenth-century Cheshire, Yorkshire, East Anglia, Cambridgeshire, Coventry, and Central Scotland.
 We will pay special attention to the very thing that makes our readings dramatic: the texts’ use of verbal, recorded communication to cue extra-verbal, real-time action — and their encoding of crucial meaning, power, humour, or beauty by means of that cuing.
 Many of our discussions will involve reading dramatic dialogue aloud, sometimes by standing up and acting out scenes live or by physicalizing some elements of staging.
 No student will be required (nor at all pressured) to do any live reading, acting, or physicalization; you can reap some benefits from these exercises simply by watching them being done.
 Then again, everyone will have multiple chances (and kind words of encouragement) to volunteer — people often surprise themselves in this class, so make sure you leave some room to be surprised.